 DEAR DONALD: You can paint vinyl siding!
 If you had asked this question several years ago, I don't think you would have liked the answer.
 But fortunately, there have been some major breakthroughs in the paint and coatings industry.

-How To Paint Vinyl Siding
+How Do I Paint Vinyl Siding?

 You paint vinyl siding using a special paint made for vinyl siding.
 The paint must have a special urethane resin or glue.

 Several new exterior paints are available that have been formulated to stick to vinyl siding.
 They perform so well that the paint manufacturers offer a long-term warranty so long as you follow the paint label instructions.

 Paint peels from vinyl siding because vinyl expands and contracts as it gets hot and cold.
 This back-and-forth movement breaks the bond between the paint and siding.